Learn how to manage your money and understand where it goes.

 For many of us, making a budget seems like a daunting and fairly stressful task.
 However, a budget is an essential component of money management and can help you get a handle on your finances and plan for your future.
 Instead of picturing your personal budget as a scary list of restrictions, imagine it as the path to a happy and well-organised life.

 A budget records the money you have coming in (income) and the money you plan to spend (expenses).
 There’s no one-size-fits-all approach to making a budget, but here are some tips to build your own personal budget planner.

 Remember that a budget isn’t just a way to keep track of your own spending habits.
 A good budget will also outline your personal financial goals and what steps you need to take to achieve them.

 Why do you need a budget?

-A budget can be helpful if you want to take control of your finances - it’s a great first step to helping you manage your money better, by clearly showing how much you’re earning, how much you should be spending and what you’re spending your money on.
+A budget clearly shows how much you’re earning, how much you should be spending and what you’re spending your money on.

-Your budget can help give you insights into how you’re spending your money and identify areas where you may be overspending or could stand to spend a bit more.
+Your budget can identify areas where you may be overspending or could potentially spend a bit more.
 This could help you to prioritise between essential (non-discretionary) and lifestyle (discretionary) expenses.
-In short, a budget can serve as a reminder of what’s a necessity and what’s simply an indulgence that could lead to overspending and financial stress.

 Managing your budget and aiming for a healthy surplus (saving more than you spend) can help you achieve goals big and small-whether you’re saving up for a long-weekend getaway or a down payment on a home.